 It is proposed to increase all off street car parking tariffs in support of inflation, management and maintenance costs.
-The income from Pay and Display
+The income from Pay and Display revenue contributes towards operational costs, business rates, surface maintenance, and signs and line repairs.

 Please see below a table which confirms what the increases across all Pay and Display charges will look like to the customer.
 Please note Grays Beach and Canterbury Parade will be subject to the original tariff change required to bring them in line with the long stay tariff as detailed in point 2 & 3 above.